What you’ll get

 - Price Includes

-- Tour guide (available with English speaking guide)
+- Tour guide (available with English speaking local student)

 - Price Excludes

 - Personal expenses (foods, drinks).

 If you are unable to join the tour on the day and at the time scheduled, you must notify us within 3 hours of the departure.

 In case of an unexpected situation/ bad weather causes an effect on your trip after commencement, we serve the right to change the itinerary of your booked tour for the safety of all clients in the group.
 If there are more than one solution, we will ask for your permission and agreement to do the next step